vishesh711/OfficeFlow-AI-Driven-Corporate-Workflow-Automation-Platform/README.md

 git clone <repository-url>
 cd OfficeFlow-AI-Driven-Corporate-Workflow-Automation-Platform

+# Use the new improved startup script
+chmod +x start-dev.sh
+./start-dev.sh

-# Make the script executable and run
+# Or use the original script
 chmod +x just-run.sh
 ./just-run.sh
 ```